MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/change-schedules.md

 For more information on creating customer service schedules, see: [Create customer service schedule and define the work hours](create-customer-service-schedule-define-work-hours.md#create-customer-service-schedule-and-define-the-work-hours).
 For more information on creating holiday schedules, see: [Create and manage holiday schedules](set-up-holiday-schedule.md#create-and-manage-holiday-schedules).

 Apart from warning and failure time calculation, SLA time calculation also involves calculating the elapsed time, which occurs if the SLA KPIs are paused and resumed.
-The elapsed time is added to the final failure time to ignore the working hours spent during the pPaused state.
+The elapsed time is added to the final failure time to ignore the working hours spent during the paused state.

 ## Scenarios and recommendations